WeeJeWel/net.weejewel.matter-bridge/README.md

 This will run a separate server, but you don't need to upload it to Homey Pro every time, which saves a lot of precious development time.
 It automatically reloads on file changes.

 Scan the QR Code in the terminal with e.g. Apple Home to perform the initial pairing.

+> See .envrc.sample for the required environment variables.